 Killing of lawn biofilms using antibiotic beads.

 A combination of vancomycin + tobramycin was used to examine the killing of biofilms of PA-Xen41 and SA-SAP231.
 Briefly, after generation of a 24 h lawn biofilm on agar using the method described above, the ALCSB (containing vancomycin + tobramycin) were placed in the center of the plates containing pre-grown 24 h lawn biofilms of PA-Xen41 or SA-SAP231 using sterile forceps.
 ALCSBs were gently pushed into the agar to allow uniform diffusion of antibiotics throughout the medium.
-Plates were incubated at 37°C with 5% CO2 for 7 days and images [both white light and in-vivo imaging system (IVIS)] were captured every day.
+Plates were incubated at 37°C with 5% CO2 for 7 days and images [both normal digital photographs and in-vivo imaging system (IVIS)] were captured every day.
+The IVIS system has a very sensitive photon detector which can capture the low levels of light produced by the bioluminescent strains of bacteria.
+The relative brightness in an image is captured as a grey scale ranging from white (very bright indicating relatively high metabolic activity) to black indicating no detection of metabolic activity.
+To enhance visual detection of features the greyscale image is false colored to convert to a “heat map” in which red is mapped to white showing the highest level of metabolic activity with blue being close to black indicating low relative metabolic activity and black indicating no detected light.
+Since lack of metabolic activity does not necessarily mean that the cells in the biofilm are dead a culturing technique (replica plating in the present study) is required to assess viability.

 Killing of lawn biofilms by antibiotics impregnated on filter paper discs.